uvaai/ml1/_schedules/5 Life Long Learning/index.md

 Here we'll introduce the format of the course and help with any installation issues you might have with the tools.
-You can already start installing the tools for the course before the kick-off, adn the installation instructions for this can be found here: [https://minai.proglab.nl/](https://minai.proglab.nl/)
+You can already start installing the tools for the course before the kick-off, and the installation instructions for this can be found here: [https://minai.proglab.nl/](https://minai.proglab.nl/)

 If you run into any issues while installing these tools, please make sure to come to